corona-warn-app/cwa-website/README.md

 - `npm install` installs the necessary packages to build, display and test the website on your local system.
 You only need to run this once or if the packages defined in [package.json](package.json) are changed.

 - The command `npm start` triggers the commands `npm run build` followed by `npm run start-server` described below and which can be used individually if desired.
-However, assets like Javascript and CSS will be compressed and minified using that method.
-If you want to debug you can start the local server using the command `npm run dev`.
+If you want to debug you can build the web and start the local server using the command `npm run dev` as an alternative to `npm start`.

 #### Build